hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 ##### Ops/Instructions supported

-The commands/operations that can be specified as part of the prg file include
+The commands/operations that can be specified as part of the asm script file include

 ###### Data/Variables Related